 Discover London with an Open City group tour…

-Open City offers private group versions of its highly popular year-round tours at competitive prices and with the flexibility to meet all needs
+Open City offers private group versions of its highly popular year-round walking and boat tours at competitive prices and with the flexibility to meet all needs

 Led by experts in London’s architecture, Open City tours cover all aspects of the built environment from central large scale regeneration zones to suburban outer boroughs and small scale community spaces.

-Our private tours drawn on Open City’s three decades of experience in running the annual Open House Festival which enables interior access to buildings often not otherwise open to the public.
+Our private tours drawn on Open City’s three decades of experience in running the annual Open House Festival and advocacy in promoting a more open, inclusive and accessible built environment.

-Our network of expert guides also includes graduates of Open City’s Golden Key Academy who represent the future voices of London’s built environment.
+Our network of expert guides also includes graduates of Open City’s Golden Key Academy who represent the future voices of London’s architectural tour guiding and built environment.

 Open City can deliver individual tours or multiple sequential tours to meet larger group size needs with events available on weekends and weekdays throughout the year.